andsild/dotfiles/vim/README.md

 The main problem being that many applications provide annoying interfaces, so it's easier using vim-plugins.
 One of my future projects may involve finding a nice way to wrap small commands to a menu-based interface like unite, but without vim.

-I will keep using vim because it is great for text editing and light-enough-weight (hello emacs).
+I will keep using vim because it is great for text editing and light (hello emacs).
 However, I wish to gradually remove some of my 100+ plugins...

 # Workflow
 It takes some time to get used to Unite (i.e., the menus that pop up "all the